Legendary UNC Tar Heels head coach Roy Williams retiring

-The school announced Williams' decision Thursday, two weeks after he closed his 18th season with the Tar Heels and 33rd season as a head coach overall going back to his time at Kansas.
-Williams won 903 games in a career that included three national championships with the Tar Heels in 2005, 2009 and 2017.
+The decision comes two weeks after the 70-year-old Williams closed his 18th season with the Tar Heels after a highly successful run at Kansas.
+Williams won 903 games in a career that included those three titles, all with the Tar Heels, in 2005, 2009 and 2017.

-UNC lost to Wisconsin in the first round of the NCAA Tournament in his final game.

 After 33 years as a Hall of Fame head coach, our beloved Tar Heel Roy Williams is announcing his retirement.— Carolina Basketball (@UNC_Basketball) April 1, 2021